justinrgarrard/world-of-naevis.net/docs/the_frontier/greenlands/index.md

 #### A Fertile Continent

 Maps of Naevis reach from the Eastern shore of the Elven empire to the Western crags of the Dwarven City-States.
-Between them lie the endless grasslands of the Human Kingdom.
+Between them lie the endless grasslands of the Human Kingdoms.
 To their South, the [Nameless Desert](../nameless_desert) stretches across fully half the landmass until butting against ocean.

 #### Circumnavigation